York County, SC Building Permits: Complete Guide for Custom Homes & Remodels

 • A clean first submittal typically clears review in two to four weeks

 A new single-family home in York County triggers a stack of permits, not just one.
 We pull every one of them on each full custom home construction project, and the order matters because some cannot be issued until earlier ones are approved.
+For the full custom-home-specific walkthrough — application package checklist, fee breakdowns, and the septic-to-building-permit sequencing — see our York County building permits guide for custom homes.

 Building permit

 The primary building permit covers structural framing, foundations, and the building envelope.
 Submittal requires sealed architectural plans, a site plan with setbacks, structural engineering for non-prescriptive elements, and energy code compliance documentation under the 2018 IRC as adopted by South Carolina with state amendments.
+Working with an energy-efficient home builder in Charlotte ensures your spec choices exceed that code minimum from the start, which matters most on lots where long-run operating cost is a priority.

 Trade permits — electrical, plumbing, mechanical